 There are several movie-like sequences in Zelda 64 that tell the story.
 These are seamlessly integrated with the action.

 Nintendo Power Source

 We saw footage of Link in combat.
-Does the camera have it's own AI during battle or does the player control it?
+Does the camera have its own AI during battle or does the player control it?

 There is an automatic camera-something I call the Zelda Camera.
 When you hold the Z button during battle, a red target will appear so you can pick your opponent.
-The view remains on the targetted enemy throughout the melee, even if you move around the room.
+The view remains on the targeted enemy throughout the melee, even if you move around the room.
 It's both dynamic and realistic.